Gavin Christopher Newsom

 - In 2019, Newsom was the target of two attempted recalls led by Erin Cruz and another by James Veltmeyer.
 The recalls failed to qualify for the ballot.

 In 2020, Newsom was the target of two attempted recalls led by Orrin E. Heatlie and another by Carla Canada.
 One of the recalls led by Heatlie and the one by Canada failed to qualify for the ballot.
-Signature collection for the remaining recall by Heatlie is still oustanding but appears likely to qualify.
+The second recall by Heatlie qualified for the ballot and the election was held in September 2021 but failed (33% in favor; 67% opposed).

 Source: "Newsom's latest exit date: Jan.
 10" by John Coté, San Francisco Chronicle (1/1/2011)